 The Writing Center typically hires graduate students for year-long contracts beginning in Autumn and ending Spring/Summer.
 We hire from any discipline, and are actively seeking graduate students from STEM and social science disciplines.
 Typically, the Writing Center places a call for graduate consultants in February via the cstw.osu.edu website.
 No prior Writing Center experience is necessary, though it is appreciated, to work at the OSU WC.
 If selected to work in the Writing Center, there is a 10 hour pre-semester training required for all new graduate consultants, in addition to the 10 hour training the first week of the semester.
 For further questions contact Dr. Genie Giaimo at Giaimo.email@example.com

 If you are a graduate student and want to conduct research in the Writing Center, you need to contact Dr. Genie Giaimo for permission.
-Typically, only employees of the CSTW are cleared to conduct research in the Writing Center.
 Prospective researchers need CITI training and to write an IRB application detailing their research study.
-Dr. Giaimo will need to be listed as a PI in any IRB study pertaining to the Writing Center.
 As with any research site, it is imperative that the researcher know the community they are studying.
-Thus, any prospective researchers are required to work as a consultant in the OSU Writing Center for at least a year before undertaking their research.
+Thus, any prospective researchers are required to conduct site work in the OSU Writing Center for before undertaking their research.